Kush1101/markdown-portfolio.github.io/_includes/04-lists.md

 <details>
     <summary> About Me 👋🏻 </summary>
-    I am a third year undergrad student fro India, majoring in Mathematics.
+    I am a third year undergrad student from India, majoring in Mathematics.
 I identify myself as an enthusiastic learner willing to take on new challenges to increse my knowledge and skill level.
 Apart from Mathematics, I have keen interest in Astronomy, Astrophysics and Computer Science.
 </details>
 <br>
 <details>